Academic Catalogs

 Course Objectives

 • 1.
-Recognize characteristics of plants, fungi, and photosynthetic protistans and their phylogenic relationship.
+Identify characteristics of plants, fungi, and photosynthetic protistans and their phylogenic relationships.

 • 2.
-Describe major metabolic processes of botanical organisms such as cellular transport, photosynthesis, biosynthesis, digestion, cellular respiration, reproduction growth and development.
+Describe major metabolic processes of botanical organisms such as C3, C4, and CAM photosynthetic pathways.

 • 3.
 Construct and interpret phylogenies.